vipeller/aio_gp_test/README.md

 ---

-# Step 0: Onboard deployment scripts
+# Step 0: Onboard Deployment Scripts

 > [!IMPORTANT]
 > Some steps require using automation scripts, while others can be performed manually or through scripts.
 >
-Before proceding, complete the following [QuickStart Setup](./doc/QUICK_START_INIT.md) to onboard the automation scripts into your environment.
+Before proceeding, complete the following [QuickStart Setup](./doc/QUICK_START_INIT.md) to onboard the automation scripts into your environment.

 # Step 1: Discover and Import OPC UA Assets